Interpretable Neural ODEs for Gene Regulatory Network Discovery under Perturbations: Appendix

 \subsection{Model Specifications}

 PerturbODE utilizes adaptive Runge-Kutta of order 5 of Dormand-Prince-Shampine which provides an exceptionally high order of accuracy and leverages its adaptive step size for efficient ODE solving.
 The adaptive step size also detects and handles a wide range of stiff ODEs.
 Differentiable numerical solution is computed via the adjoint method implemented in PyTorch by \citet{Chen_torchdiffeq_2021}, available at \url{https://github.com/rtqichen/torchdiffeq}.
 The Sinkhorn-based $W_2$ distance is differentiable through the \textit{GeomLoss} implementation in PyTorch \citep{feydy2019interpolating}.
+For optimization, we used the \texttt{torch.optim.Adam} implementation of Adam \citep{kingma2015adam,paszke2019pytorch} with a learning rate of $10^{-4}$.

 For the GRN inference baseline methods, the authors of DCDFG have implemented DCDI, DCDFG, NO-TEARS, and NO-TEARS-LR in the repository \citet{dcdfg_repo}, available at \url{https://github.com/Genentech/dcdfg}.
 Bicycle is implemented by \citet{Rohbeck2024} with code available at \url{https://github.com/PMBio/Bicycle}.
 GENIE3 is implemented by \citet{Huynh-Thu2010} with code available at \url{https://github.com/vahuynh/GENIE3}.